wangmaac/characters_of_harrypotter/README.md

 # characters_of_harrypotter

 A new Flutter project.

-This app is only for my wife
+This app is only for my wife.

 She is a big fan of HarryPotter book series.

 ## Getting Started